m0d1nst4ll3r/43_printf/README.md

 			- All other conversions have to have a max size, or a size given by flags (like . for float)
 			- For s conversions, strlen is needed (double parse), for all the rest, we can use a static array
 			- e.g for d, the static array's max size is 12 (INT_MIN)
+			- for x, the max size is 8 + 1 (for sign) + 2 (for 0x)
 			- for ld it will be more, etc...
+	- For every conversion, the way to do the width can be different
+		- This means it might be smarter to simply handle the logic in the conversion function itself rather than do it before

 - How to handle length?
 	- One approach is to store any value in the biggest container possible e.g hhd, hd, d, ld, lld will all be contained in a long anyway (ps: what's ll if long long isn't a thing?)